neuralarchcon/neuralarchcon.github.io/_datasets/questionnaires/Non-Visual Sensory Awareness/s_nss.md

 authors:
 contact:
 email:
-ratings: true
+ratings: false
-summary: A 21-item self-report questionnaire used to measure an individual's subjective sensitivity to noise and environmental sounds.
+summary: A 21-item self-report questionnaire used to measure an individual's subjective sensitivity to noise.
+The scale is composed of items addressing affective reactions and attitudes to both general noise and daily environmental sounds.
+Individual sensitivity is seen as lying on a continuum ranging from high to low.
+NOTE - Items 3 and 12 in the Brno site had a translation error that reversed the wording; scores have been corrected.
 participants:
 citation: Worthington, D. L. (2017).
 Weinstein Noise Sensitivity Scale (WNSS).
 The Sourcebook of Listening Research, 475–481.
 doi: 10.1002/9781119102991.ch52
 ---

 {% include JB/setup %}

-A self-report questionnaire used to measure an individual's subjective sensitivity to noise.
-The scale is composed of items addressing affective reactions and attitudes to both general noise and daily environmental sounds.
-Individual sensitivity is seen as lying on a continuum ranging from high to low.

 #### Detailed description